mak2508/recurrent-lop/README.md

 sbatch --time=8:00:00 --gpus=1 --gres=gpumem:8g --mem-per-cpu=16g <exp-name>.sh
 ```

-If you encounter permission error, you can run:
+If you encounter a permission error, you can run:

 ```shell
 chmod +x <exp-name>.sh
 ```

 Feel free to change any configuration setting in srun/sbatch, however, these are enough to run the files in reasonable speed.
-Running our bash scripts will run all config files for given experiment.
+Running our bash scripts will run all config files for a given experiment.
 Feel free to remove any of these configs if you want to speed up the process.

 ### Comparison

-Once experiment are run, you can also plot comparison of accuracies and losses of different experiment configurations.
-Compare configurations are stored in src/compare/configs.
-There you can specifiy whether you want to compare accuracies or losses, or both.
-Also, you can specify which files to compare and their correspoding configs.
+Once experiments are run, you can also plot a comparison of accuracies and losses of different experiment configurations.
+Compare configurations are stored in `src/compare/configs`.
+There you can specify whether you want to compare accuracies or losses, or both.
+Also, you can specify which files to compare and their corresponding configs.
 Use our examples to guide you!
-To do this navigate to compare subfolder:
+To do this navigate to the compare subfolder:

 ```shell
 cd src/compare